Record of Processing Activities

 The Record of Processing Activities (ROPA) is requirement of most organisations as defined in article 30 of the GDPR.
 Even if not required by law the ROPA forms the baseline for data protection compliance as it allows an organisation to evidence where personal data is used and identifies data usage risk.

-The record of processing activities (ROPA) can be updated through our Activity Workflow, allowing your Data Champions to update in a natural way, through workshops, one to ones or lone assessments.
+The ROPA can be updated through our Activity Workflow, allowing your Data Champions to update in a natural way, through workshops, one to ones or lone assessments.
 Dynamic screen building, natural language and help text assists as they progress.

-As information is added to the ROPA risks are identified and ProvePrivacy provides user feedback throughout.
+As information is added to the ROPA risks are identified and added to your risk log.
+ProvePrivacy provides user feedback throughout.
 Our assisted assessments inform action plans and provide guidance on whether an activity should be referred to the DPO.

 Identify where your risks are at a glance, identify which department, supplier or activity requires further remediation and receive recommendations for next steps.